neicul01/I-Rob/README.rst

 	listeners 1883

-Now the Broker is available on Port 1883 and anonymous clients are allowed
+Now the Broker is available on Port 1883 and anonymous clients are allowed:

-4. open the application "service" and stop the service "Mosquitto-Broker"
+4. Open the application "service" and stop the service "Mosquitto-Broker".
-5. open cmd as admin and navigate to mosquitto folder.
+5. Open cmd as admin and navigate to mosquitto folder.
 The following command is entered there:

 ::